Auerilas/ecopy/docs/source/matrix_comps.rst

 		Creates a biplot of site scores and predictor variable loadings.

 		matrix: [1 | 2]
-			Which matrix, **Y1** or **Y2** to plot
+			Which matrix, **Y1** or **Y2** to plot.

 		xax: integer
-			Specifies which CCor axis to plot on the x-axis
+			Specifies which CCor axis to plot on the x-axis.

 		yax: integer
-			Specifies which CCor axis to plot on the y-axis
+			Specifies which CCor axis to plot on the y-axis.

 	**Examples**